-6.2.4.
-BDB and HDB Database Directives
+6.2.5.
+MDB Database Directives

-Directives in this category only apply to both the BDB and the HDB database.
-That is, they must follow a "database bdb" or "database hdb" line and come before any subsequent "backend" or "database" line.
-For a complete reference of BDB/HDB configuration directives, see slapd-bdb(5).
+Directives in this category only apply to the MDB database backend.
+That is, they must follow a "database mdb" line and come before any subsequent "backend" or "database" lines.
+For a complete reference of MDB configuration directives, see slapd-mdb(5).

-6.2.4.1. directory < directory>
+6.2.5.1. directory <directory>

-This directive specifies the directory where the BDB files containing the database and associated indices live.
+This directive specifies the directory where the MDB files containing the database and associated indices live.